 – Don’t over share on social media.
 Unless your account is private, whatever you post can be read by anyone: your boss, your kids, the cute guy you just met on OkCupid.
 You will regret telling hundreds of virtual friends what a nightmare your spouse is if a screenshot of your cyber-slander winds up in a legal document.

 – Operate on a “Need To Know” basis.
 This is especially relevant when children are involved.
 Teachers, for instance, need to know about the divorce so they can plan how to support your child.
 They will need to have a general idea of any key issues – abuse, custody, one parent’s mental illness or addiction — that may affect your child’s ability to learn and socialize.
 But they do not need to know details of your spouse’s affairs or a list of what you believe to be her parenting fails.
 So divulge only what needs to be said.
 No one wants to be sucked into a vortex of ongoing conflict, or feel pressure to take sides.

 – Keep your boundaries.
 Some people may ask – via email, phone, or spontaneous in-person encounter — to hear more than you’re comfortable sharing.
 Nip this awkward situation in the bud by stating politely but firmly that you’ve shared all the information that’s relevant and then ask them what’s new in their life.
 You owe no one – besides your legal team – an explanation.

 Have questions about divorce?
 Wherever you are in the process, even if you are just considering the possibility and want to learn more, we can help.
-Please contact us today to schedule your free attorney consultation at any one of our conveniently located offices.
+Please contact us today to schedule your initial attorney consultation at any one of our conveniently located offices.